HankB/HankB/README.md

+# Hank B

 ### Hi there 👋

+- 🔭 I’m currently working on too many things!
+  - ZFS related stuff - scripting.
+  - Embedded stuff - ESP32/ESP-8266
+  - Learning Rust
+  - Learning Go
+- I'm a rabid Penguinista.
+I prefer Debian but have dabbled with other distros and even have a FreeBSD server.

 <!--
 **HankB/HankB** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.